Florida Sea Base

 Savor the summer flavors of BBQ and s’mores!
 Camp Jackson Sawyer has camp grills and campfire pits, making it the perfect location to serve up some summer happiness.

-Some activities are subject to season pricing scale.
+These activities are available locally offsite and may be subject to season pricing scale.

 Dive on in, the water’s fine!
 Florida Sea Base’s Camp Sawyer is located near one of the most beautiful beaches in the Keys at Bahia Honda State Park.
 There, families can swim and splash in the crystal clear, blue waters – a refreshing relief from the Florida heat!